 Health is a basic human right.

-But across Canada, First Nations, Inuit and Métis Peoples and communities face unacceptable health disparities.
+But across Canada, First Nations, Inuit and Métis Peoples face unacceptable health disparities.

-Due to the legacy of colonialism and systemic racism, Indigenous Peoples are more likely than other Canadians to experience persistent poverty, contributing to food insecurity and barriers to housing and education — key contributors to chronic illnesses and other health challenges.
+Due to the legacy of colonialism and systemic racism, they are more likely than other Canadians to experience persistent poverty, food insecurity and barriers to housing and education — key contributors to chronic illnesses and other health challenges.

 These issues were highlighted in the 2015 Truth and Reconciliation Commission report on the devastating legacy of Canada’s residential schools.
-Eight of the 94 calls to action are aimed at wide-ranging transformations to health care, from requiring medical schools to facilitate training on Indigenous issues to recognizing the value of Indigenous healing practices.
+Eight of the 94 calls to action are aimed at wide-ranging transformations to health care.

 Indigenous Peoples guiding the change

-In June 2022, the CMA convened a Guiding Circle with 16 First Nations, Inuit and Métis leaders, experts and knowledge-keepers.
-Together, they will identify areas of focus for the CMA’s work on Indigenous health going forward.
+In June 2022, we convened a Guiding Circle with 16 First Nations, Inuit and Métis leaders, experts and knowledge-keepers.
+Together, they identified a new long-term goal that will serve as the North Star for the CMA’s work to ensure Indigenous Peoples:

 An Indigenous lens is critical to our work on health and climate change.
 The CMA’s contribution to Canada’s first National Adaptation Strategy includes a call to fund, promote and learn from Indigenous-led, land-based mitigation efforts.